 Additionally, in order to purchase a handgun, you must possess a valid handgun safety certificate.

 If you are considering acquiring a firearm but want to ensure that you are legally able to, you may request a California Personal Firearms Eligibility Check (PFEC) by submitting the (PFEC) application to the Department of Justice.
 For more information on the PFEC, refer to the California Department of Justice’s FAQ.

-Under California law, it is legal to conceal and carry a firearm on your person so long as you posses a valid CCW license.
+Under California law, it is legal to conceal and carry a firearm on your person so long as you possess a valid CCW license.
 For information on obtaining a CCW license, contact your county sheriff’s office or, if you are a resident of an incorporated city, your city police department.
 They can provide you with a copy of their CCW license policy statement as well as the CCW license application.